ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance-coordinator.md

 <a name="scenarios"></a>
 ## Scenarios
+This maintainance model is suited for components that fit one or more of the following criteria:
+* The component is important for the functioning of other components or for ILIAS as a whole.
+In this case the coordinator model helps improve the bus factor.
+* The component is used by other components.
+In this case the component profits from the coordinator model as it is designed to allow a collaborative development of the vision and the code.
-This maintainance model is suited for components that have the potential to grow too large to be handled by one single developer and therefore highly benefit from contributions among different developers and even service providers.
+* The component has the potential to grow too large to be handled by one single developer and therefore benefits a lot from contributions by different developers maybe even linked to different service providers.
-It is further important that the component is of modular structure with different parts following a similar scheme.
-It is especially suited, if some component is of a critical importance for many other components, since it is designed to allow a collaborative development of the vision for such a key aspect.
+* The component has a modular structure with different parts following a similar scheme.
+This type of component makes it especially easy for multiple contributes to provide parts of it.

 <a name="expectations"></a>
 ## What can be expected of a coordinator?